 If you are experimenting with reducing pelvic floor symptoms, set aside 5 minutes a day to focus on breathing.
 It can take some time to get the hang of this, so don’t get discouraged if it doesn’t initially feel intuitive.

 If you need more instruction or advice to help get the hang of diaphragmatic breathing, download The No B.S.
-Guide to Breathing.
+Guide to A Stronger, Drier Pregnancy and Postpartum.

 To do this, try: